dasensioco/edu-devcamp/HOL/HOL2/README.md

 ### Create a team<a name="ex2a"></a>

-1. On the menu on the left click `Teams` and then click the `Create team` button in the center.
+1. On the menu on the left click `Teams` and then click the `Create team` button in the center (if you already have a team the button to create a new team will be at the bottom of the list of teams).

     ![image](./media/2018-06-28-15-41-00.jpg)

 1. Select `Classes` as the team type.
-Note that you will only see these choices if you are logged in an educational tenant.
+Note that you will only see these choices if you are logged in into an educational tenant.

     ![image](./media/2018-06-28-15-41-30.jpg)